anchore/grype/DEVELOPING.md

 Checkout `make help` to see what other actions you can take.

+## Relationship to Syft

+Grype uses Syft as a library for all-things related to obtaining and parsing the given scan target (pulling container images, parsing container images, indexing directories, cataloging packages, etc).
+Releases of Grype should always use released versions of Syft (commits that are tagged and show up in the GitHub releases page).
+However, continually integrating unreleased Syft changes into Grype incrementally is encouraged (e.g. `go get github.com/anchore/syft@main`) as long as by the time a release is cut the Syft version is updated to a released version (e.g. `go get github.com/anchore/syft@v<semantic-version>`).

 ## Inspecting the database

 The currently supported database format is Sqlite3.
 Install `sqlite3` in your system and ensure that the `sqlite3` executable is available in your path.
 Ask `grype` about the location of the database, which will be different depending on the operating system: